 - Advantage: A homeowner does not need the lender’s approval to reinstate the loan to stop foreclosure.
 A loan can be reinstated up to the day before the final foreclosure sale.

 - Disadvantage: All missed payments, plus late fees and fines must be paid.
 Unless a homeowners’ financial situation changes drastically, most homeowners are not able to reinstate their loan.

 Repayment Plan or Forbearance

-- Disadvantage: Must have financial resources to pay current mortgage plus an additional negotiated amount.
+- Disadvantage: Must have financial resources to pay the current mortgage plus an additional negotiated amount.
 Some lenders have “qualifying” criteria for a forbearance or repayment plan.

 Modifying a mortgage involves reducing the interest rate on the loan, reducing the principal balance of the loan, changing the term of the loan, or any combination thereof.
 Mortgage modifications typically result in a lower, more affordable payment.

-- Advantage: Creates an affordable monthly payment and/or principal balance reduction may allow a homeowner to keep their home.
+- Advantage: Creates an affordable monthly payment and/or principal balance reduction that may allow a homeowner to keep their home.

 - Disadvantage: A homeowner must “qualify” for a loan modification and provide documentation to support the ability to continue to make payments.

 - Advantage: Homeowners can keep the property for an indefinite period of time.